How much is an emergency vet appointment?

 Vets Now

-Vets Now is the largest provider of out of hours care and provide cover for over 1,400 daytime vets around the country.
+Vets Now is the largest provider of out of hours care and provides cover for over 1,400 daytime vets around the country.

 Some Vets Now clinics have their own premises while others operate from a local vet practice while they’re closed.
-They also have three 24-hour emergency hospitals.
-All have a dedicated emergency staff that specialise in out of hours emergency care during work nights, weekends and bank holidays.
+They also have two 24-hour emergency hospitals.
+All have a dedicated emergency staff that specialises in out of hours emergency care during nights, weekends and bank holidays.

 Vets Now say they provide the full range of care that could be found in a vet clinic during normal hours, but round-the-clock.
 It also says they have "the latest, state-of-the-art equipment" in their hospitals.